-- > Alpine ski boots compliant with ISO 5355 standard. - > Ski boots equipped with " GripWalk " labelled kit of walking soles WITHOUT metal inserts release characteristics, which would increase the risk of serious injury while skiing.
+- > Alpine ski boots compliant with ISO 5355 standard. - > Ski boots equipped with " GripWalk " labelled kit of walking soles.

+Any use with other ski boots could cause the ski-binding-boot system to be faulty and affect release characteristics, which would increase the risk of serious injury while skiing.

 Therefore, skiers are warned not to use this product with any ski boots other than those meeting the standards indicated above.
 Skiers are advised to consult the dealer where this product was purchased, or an equipment specialist at any ARMADA authorized ski dealer of this product, for further information regarding which ski boots meet the standards listed above.